 Thanks for reading, friends!
 I’m honored to walk this journey to health and fitness with you!

 I created The Fit Tutor to help women feel empowered, and to give them the tools they need to get a great at-home workout.
 Some may not like the gym or cannot afford a personal trainer.
 The Fit Tutor solves these problems!
 It’s is against my standards to put pictures of half-naked skinny or fit women anywhere on my site or social media as “motivation”, and I’m on a mission to help promote a healthy body image and healthy mindsets!
-Join me on this journey and start your two-week free-trial of The Fit Tutor today, and receive encouragement, accountability, and workouts designed by a personal trainer for every level of fitness- all for only $11.99 per month!
+Join me on this journey and start your membership with The Fit Tutor today, and receive encouragement, accountability, and workouts designed by a personal trainer for every level of fitness- all for as little as $11.99 per month!